Didgeridoo: In popular culture

 Charlie McMahon, who formed the group Gondwanaland, was one of the first non-Aboriginal players to gain fame as a professional didgeridoo player.
 He has toured internationally with Midnight Oil.
 He invented the didjeribone, a sliding didgeridoo made from two lengths of plastic tubing; its playing style is somewhat in the manner of a trombone.

-The didgeridoo has been used by a number of modern bands in various types of music.
-Some examples include:

 It was featured on the British children's TV series Blue Peter.

 Industrial music bands like Test Dept use the didgeridoo.

 Early songs by the acid jazz band Jamiroquai featured didgeridoo player Wallis Buchanan, including the band's first single "When You Gonna Learn", which features prominent didgeridoo in the introduction and solo sections.

 Ambient artist Steve Roach uses it in his collaborative work Australia: Sound of the Earth with Australian Aboriginal artist David Hudson and cellist Sarah Hopkins, as well as Dreamtime Return.

 It is used in the Indian song "Jaane Kyon" from the film Dil Chahta Hai.

-Chris Brooks, lead singer of the New Zealand hard rock band Like a Storm uses the didgeridoo in some songs including "Love the Way You Hate Me" from their album Chaos Theory: Part 1.
+Chris Brooks, lead singer of the New Zealand hard rock band Like a Storm, uses the didgeridoo in some songs, including "Love the Way You Hate Me" from their album Chaos Theory: Part 1 (2012).

-Kate Bush made extensive use of the didgeridoo played by Australian musician Rolf Harris on her album The Dreaming, which was written and recorded after a holiday in Australia.
+Kate Bush made extensive use of the didgeridoo, played by Australian musician Rolf Harris, on her album The Dreaming (1982), which was written and recorded after a holiday in Australia.